America (band): Dan Peek

-From the time Dan Peek left the group in May 1977, and up until his death in July 2011, speculation abounded as to whether he could or would return to the fold.
+From the time Dan Peek left the group in May 1977, and up until his death in July 2011, speculation abounded as to whether he could or would return to the band.
 On Peek's 1978 solo debut album, All Things Are Possible, Beckley and Bunnell sang back-up vocals on the track "Love Was Just Another Word".
 According to Peek and Bunnell, in June 1983, Peek even joined the group onstage to perform a few songs during a concert at the Greek Theater in Los Angeles.
 On Peek's 1984 follow-up album, Doer of the Word, Beckley provided prominent backing vocals on the title track.
 In November 1999, credible rumours began to spread, that unreleased demo recordings from the early 1980s featuring Beckley and Bunnell collaborating with Peek would be released on CD sometime in early 2000.
 No such recordings have been released to date.

 The questions about a possible reunion of the original trio began not long after Peek left the group.
 When asked about the prospects for a reunion in the early 1980s, Beckley and Bunnell stated that they were happy for Peek in that he had found a new life and a new direction, but that it was unlikely there would be a reunion.
 "All things are possible, like [Dan] says", Beckley told radio host Lew Irwin in 1982, but "it just doesn't seem in the cards."
 Within a few years, however, Peek had begun to entertain just such thoughts publicly.
 "Like they said and like I said, all things are possible", Peek told interviewer Steve Orchard in 1985.
 "I really have my fingers crossed.
 I would love to get back together [with them] and do some things."